Experts: Spy used AI-generated face to connect with targets

 “You lower your guard and you get others to lower their guard,” he said.

 The Jones profile was first flagged by Keir Giles, a Russia specialist with London’s Chatham House think tank.
-Giles was recently caught up in an entirely separate espionage operation targeting critics of the Russian antivirus firm Kasperky Lab.
+Giles was recently caught up in an entirely separate espionage operation targeting critics of the Russian antivirus firm Kaspersky Lab.
 So when he received an invitation from Katie Jones on LinkedIn he was suspicious.

 She claimed to have been working for years as a “Russia and Eurasia fellow” at the Center for Strategic and International Studies in Washington, but Giles said that, if that were true, “I ought to have heard of her.”